flyrain/.emacs.d/README.md

 .emacs.d
 ========

 Emacs configure directory.
-Start from init.el.
+Start at init.el.

 After git clone, you should use M-x list-package to install following packages.